James H. Polk: Post military career

-Polk retired to El Paso, Texas, and served as Chairman of the Board of the U.S. Cavalry Association from 1978 to 1992, and President of Army Emergency Relief from 1975 to 1984.
+Polk retired to El Paso, Texas, and served as Chairman of the Board of the U.S. Cavalry Association from 1978 to 1992, and president of Army Emergency Relief from 1975 to 1984.

 He died on 18 February 1992, at William Beaumont Army Medical Center in El Paso, Texas after battling cancer and pneumonia.
 He was buried in Arlington National Cemetery.
 Later his wife, Josephine Leavell Polk (1913–1999), was buried with him.

 His World War II letters were published in 2005 under the title World War II Letters and Notes of Colonel James H. Polk, 1944–1945 (ISBN 1932762191).

-The 3d Cavalry Association has named its scholarship fund for the children of fallen 3ACR soldiers after him.
+The 3d Cavalry Association named its scholarship fund for the children of fallen 3ACR soldiers after him.

+In June 2025, Fort Johnson (named for Medal of Honor recipient Sgt.
+William Henry Johnson) was renamed back to Fort Polk after James H. Polk.
+The Fort had previously been named Fort Polk after Confederate general Leonidas Polk.